KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/README.md

 <br /><br />
 And last important question!
 Is this work on real hardware?!
 YES.
 I won't be uploading any more photos, but yes, it works.
 As I wrote above, I made a WinPE pendrive and put this helloworld.efi there and changed the name to bootx64.efi (F:\EFI\Boot\helloworld.efi > bootx64.efi), just like that.
 I set the BIOS to boot first on the pendrive and it works like on an emulator.
 And when I press any key this shutdown machine.
 Power OFF.
 <hr>
 Of course, now you can jump to the COREBOOT topic and review it.
 The documentation has examples of how to flash ROMs for some motherboards, also has photos, and descriptions of the circuits, MCUs.
-This may not be strictly EDK2-related, but it's worth taking a look at https://doc.coreboot.org/mainboard/index.html
+It's worth taking a look at https://doc.coreboot.org/mainboard/index.html
 <hr>
 <br />
 <br />